raj921/international-education-cost-explorer/README.md

 Get started with the app in a few simple steps:

 1.  **Clone or Upload the Project:**
-    Begin by creating a new project on the Preswald platform or by downloading this app if it's available on GitHub.
+    You can start by creating a new project on the Preswald platform or by downloading this app if it's available on GitHub.
-    * **Note:** For the best user experience, it's recommended to use **Google Chrome** 🧑‍💻.

 2.  **Upload Your Dataset:**
     Provide the app with your data!
 Upload a CSV file containing information about tuition costs and living expenses.
-    * You're welcome to use any dataset you prefer (e.g., from Kaggle or other open data sites).
     * A sample dataset called `International Education Costs` is typically used to demonstrate the app's capabilities.

 3.  **Filter the Data (Automatic):**